 Rational: Wind speeds up convection cooling significantly.
 A simple, unlined windshirt can ounce per ounce provide more warmth than many other clothing items.
 In many cases a light wind shirt over an appropriate weight base layer is all you need to keep comfortable when active.
 Furthermore a good wind shirt can protect you from bug bites and light drizzle when a full rain shell would be too much.
 Finally, wind shirts also slow evaporation a bit (not perfectly breathable) which moderates flash-off cooling.
 Ideally you want slight air permeability to maximize breathability while still providing protection from convection cooling.
 There was a nice discussion about windproofness, breathability, and air permeability on a BPL forum.
 Most people can't perceive wind if a material is CFM of <=5.

-My Choice: These days I mostly don't take a wind shirt backpacking.
-I have found that the combination of a supplex shirt and my rain jacket have replaced a windshirt on most trips.
-The Supplex shirt provides adequate protection in warmer conditions while being more comfortable than my windshirt, and in cooler conditions (<50F) the rain jacket is usable without overheating.
+My Choice: I mostly don't take a wind shirt backpacking.
+For me, a supplex shirt I wear for bug protection provides adequate wind protection in warmer conditions while and in colder conditions my rain shell is adaquately breathable so long as it's below around 45F.
 When I take a windshirt, I bring a ArcTeryx Squamish.

 Options: People use the term "windshirt" for a number of different sorts of shells.
 I divide "wind shirts" into four categories.
 My favorite type of windshirt are ultra-light, ultra-breathable unlined nylon or polyester jackets.
 I am particularly fond of windshirts with hoods and full zippers such as the Arc Teryx Squamish, Patagonia Houdini, Marmot Ion (older Polyester or Quantum versions), or Montane LightSpeed.
 There are also a number of nice pull over and/or hoodless windshirts such as the Montane JetStream, Outdoor Research Ion (Quantum model), or RAB Quantum Wind Top.
 If I was buying a new wind shirt today, I would most likely go with the Patagonia Houdini because it has a full zipper for venting, sufficient body length, and hood or the slightly heavier ArcTeryx Squamish depending on fit (I found the Houdini size M is tight across the chest for me).
 If I didn't want a hood I would most likely go with the Montane JetStream for minimal weight.
 If I wanted the cheapest high quality windshirt on the market I would get a Montane Featherlite Smock (my review).
 Some people might favor the heavier and more durable fabrics such as Pertex Equilibrium.
 Other types of "wind shirts" I discuss in my section on soft shells.
 These include: